Chocolate Frosting

 Step-by-step instructions

 1. Set a glass or metal bowl over a pot of gently simmering water to create a double boiler (do not let the water touch the bowl).
 Add heavy cream to bowl and heat until the cream feels hot to the touch (140 to 150 degrees).
-Add chocolate and whisk until smooth.
+Add chocolate and melt, whisking until smooth.
 Remove the bowl from heat and place in refrigerator to cool, stirring occasionally, about 2 hours (see note 4 for how to use an ice bath).

 Chocolate ganache in a bowl.